jeff1evesque/login-activity/README.md

 ###Dataset

-This project requires a structured JSON file, to be used as the original user-activity dataset, stored relative to the project directory.
-By default, [`settings.py`](https://github.com/jeff1evesque/login-activity/blob/master/settings.py#L10) contains the path of the json dataset file, within the `LOG_ACTIVITY` constant.
+This project requires a structured JSON file (user-activity dataset), to be stored relative to the project directory.
+Specifically, the [`settings.py`](https://github.com/jeff1evesque/login-activity/blob/master/settings.py#L10) contains the file path to the json dataset file, in the `LOG_ACTIVITY` constant.
 This specific variable is implemented within [`load_data.py`](https://github.com/jeff1evesque/login-activity/blob/master/package/load_data.py#L13), when the JSON file is opened as a file-object.

 ##Execution